Logotype for Apogee Therapeutics Inc

 Study design and objectives

-• APEX Part B was a randomized, dose-ranging phase II trial in 346 moderate-to-severe atopic dermatitis patients, comparing low, mid, and high doses of zumilokibart versus placebo to identify the optimal dose for phase III advancement.
+• APEX Part B was a randomized, dose-ranging phase II trial in 346 moderate-to-severe atopic dermatitis patients, testing low, mid, and high doses of zumilokibart versus placebo to identify the optimal dose for phase III.

-• Dosing intervals included every 3 or 6 months, with only 4 induction doses and 2–4 maintenance doses per year.
+• Patients were randomized to dosing intervals of every 3 or 6 months, with only 4 induction doses and 2–4 maintenance doses per year, significantly reducing injection burden.

 Key efficacy results

-• Results were consistent with Part A and compared favorably to existing biologics and JAK inhibitors in non-head-to-head analyses.
+• Efficacy was consistent with Part A and compared favorably to existing biologics and JAK inhibitors in non-head-to-head analyses.

 Safety and tolerability